TGAC/COPO-documentation/profile/genomics/genomics-profile-walkthrough.rst

          Research objects refer to files, reads, assemblies, files and sequence annotations.

-         A Genomics profile is considered as a *project* research object.
+         A Genomics profile is considered as a *project* or *study* research object.
 .. [#f3] See term: :term:`ENA`.
 .. [#f4] See term: :term:`Virtual sample`.